-- Instructors who do not renew their certificate by attending a recertification course, must follow the reinstatement process: - a.
+- Instructors who do not renew their certificate by attending a recertification course must follow the reinstatement process: - a.
 Hold a Lifesaving Society BC & Yukon First Aid Instructor/Examiner award within 5 years, and a valid and recognized Standard First Aid certificate. - b.
 Pay the First Aid Instructor/Examiner reinstatement fee, including purchase of any updated materials and complete any required instructor updates. - c.
-Be assessed for competency in an Intermediate First Aid Equivalent course by a Competency Assessor before teaching independently.
+Be assessed for competency two (2) times in an Intermediate First Aid Equivalent course over not less than 7 hours each time by a Competency Assessor before teaching independently.